Find your perfect value college

-Using statistics from over 880 colleges that are considered liberal-leaning, we determined the following schools to be the most popular schools to attend for 2020.
+Using statistics from over 880 colleges that are considered liberal-leaning, we determined the following schools to be the most popular schools to attend.
 Finally, by comparing tuition by semester and fees per credit hour, Value Colleges developed this list of the Top 10 Most Popular Liberal-Leaning Colleges in the United States.
 Typically speaking, liberal colleges are politically left, accepting of different gender identities and sexual orientations, diverse, and known for being extremely tolerant and culturally sensitive.

 Evergreen State College

-Located in Olympia, Washington, Evergreen State College prides itself in offering an education free from endless prerequisites and disconnected classes.
-Rather, their programs explore the many sides of a theme or topic, which encourages students to take an active and conscious awareness towards how their subject of study can influence the world socially, economically, politically and environmentally.
+Located in Olympia, Washington, Evergreen State College prides itself in offering education free from endless prerequisites and disconnected classes.
+Rather, their programs explore the many sides of a theme or topic, which encourages students to take an active and conscious awareness towards how their subject of study can influence the world socially, economically, politically, and environmentally.
 As a progressive college, Evergreen has a strong national reputation as a leader in developing interdisciplinary academic programs that bend traditional boundaries and produce community leaders.

 Evergreen State College students are able to obtain their degrees of choice in the quickest way possible, ensuring savings in higher education costs.
-Nearly 50% of the university’s 2013 graduates left with a degree and zero debt, and over 88% of the university’s graduates are employed or pursing professional or graduate studies within one year after college!
+Nearly 50% of the university’s 2013 graduates left with a degree and zero debt, and over 88% of the university’s graduates are employed or pursuing professional or graduate studies within one year after college!

 Tuition: $217 per credit hour